 For the ribeye

-- Add the olive oil and plain butter to an oven safe cast iron skillet and turn up high, allow the skillet to become hot first.
+- Add oil to an oven-safe cast iron skillet and turn up high, allowing the skillet to become hot first.
 Place the ribeye face down and sear undisturbed for 2 minutes.
 Flip the ribeye and sear for an additional 2 minutes.
 This will give your steak a nice seared edge.

-- Add rosemary and then transfer your skillet directly to the oven.
+- Transfer your skillet directly to the oven.
 [WARNING] skillet may be hot, handle with oven mitts.
-For rare, bake for 4-5 minutes.
+For rare, bake for 4 minutes.
 Medium rare, 5-6 minutes.
 Medium, 6-7 minutes.
+Medium well, 8-9 minutes.
 Remember, depending on the size of the steak, the more or less time it will take.
-This recipe is ideal for a 20-24 ounce bone-in ribeye.
-Drizzle ribeye with melted rosemary butter from the skillet.
-This is to add rosemary flavor to the steak.
-Transfer ribeye from the skillet and set on a plate, top with a slice of blue cheese butter and let sit for 5 minutes before serving.
+This recipe is ideal for a 20-24 ounce bone-in ribeye that is roughly 1 inch thick.
+Transfer ribeye from the skillet and set on a plate, top with a spoonful of blue cheese butter, and let rest for 5 minutes before serving.
 This is important to bring your steak to its final serving temperature.

 Temperatures for steak